-Covid-19
+11. COVID-19

-Since January 1, 2020, the spread of Covid-19 has severely impacted many local economies around the globe.
-In many countries, including Canada, organizations and businesses are being forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of nonessential services have triggered significant disruptions to organizations worldwide, resulting in an economic slowdown.
+The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
+COVID-19 has severely impacted many economies around the globe.
+In many countries, including Canada, businesses were forced to cease or limit operations for long periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.

-The Organization has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the year ended December 31.
-2019 have not been adjusted to reflect their impact.
-The duration and impact of the Covid-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
-It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Organization for future periods.
+The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
+It is not possible to reliably estimate the duration and severity of these consequences as well as their potential impact on the financial position and results of NPower for future periods.
+NPower has taken the necessary steps to ensure that it is able to continue its operations while complying with government regulations and ensuring the safety of its employees.
+The Organization is committed to adjusting operations as required to ensure the continued sustainability of the Organization's in its pursuit of its mandate.